SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A merge conflict is indicated by special syntax within the file. merge-conflict ::= <seven-left-angle-brackets> <branch-name><newline><code-version-1><newline><seven-equals-sign><newline><code-version-3><newline><seven-right-angle-brackets> <branch-name><newline>
 After fixing a merge conflict, you need to commit again.

+To abort a maerge during a merge conflict: git merge --abort

 ##### rebasing